emacsmirror/quick-fasd/README.md

 - Removes the trailing slash from directories before adding them to Fasd ensures consistent path entries and prevents duplicates.
 - Normalizes the path before adding it to Fasd by expanding it (e.g., replacing `~/` with the home directory).
 - Provides a function to remove a specified path from the Fasd database (`quick-fasd-delete-path`).
+- Can optionally add the current file or directory to the Fasd database whenever the buffer or window changes.
+This behavior is controlled by the `quick-fasd-auto-add-on-buffer-change` option.

 ## Author and License